 - Attending each location and tech scout to note the safety concerns.
-They will then - include this information on call sheets or communicate it to the crew member making - the call sheets. - Lead safety meetings at the start of each production day. - Assist communication between departments.
-Does everyone know the day's schedule and plan? - Note every cast and crew member's dietary needs and allergens to communicate to catering and craft services. - Provide and make accessible water, food, and medical supplies during production days if a caterer or craft services are not on the crew.
+They will then include this information on call sheets or communicate it to the crew member making the call sheets. - Lead safety meetings at the start of each production day. - Assist with communication between departments.
+Does everyone know the day's schedule and plan? - Note every cast and crew member's dietary needs & allergens; communicate these needs to catering and craft services. - Provide and make accessible water, food, and medical supplies during production days if a caterer or craft services are not with the crew.